-- Long term results could result in a criminal conviction/criminal record
+- Long-term results could result in a criminal conviction/criminal record

 - Cause of action is an intentional tort, such as assault/battery, intentional infliction of emotional distress, or false imprisonment

-- Plaintiff (accuser) brings the lawsuit
+- The plaintiff (accuser) brings the lawsuit

 - If the case goes to trial before settling, a judge or jury will find the defendant either liable or not liable for the plaintiff’s injury